MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/connecteddevices/MCDConnectedDevicesAccount.md

 #### Parameters
 * `type`

-The MCDConnectedDevicesAccountType of the account (depends on which ID provider the account is from.
+The MCDConnectedDevicesAccountType of the account (depends on which ID provider the account is from).

 #### Returns
-A new instance of MCDConnectedDevicesAccount.
+Returns an MCDConnectedDevicesAccount object with the account identifier.

 ### initWithAccountId
 `- (nullable instancetype)initWithAccountId:(nullable NSString*)accountId type:(MCDConnectedDevicesAccountType)type;`